ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/create_a_mesh_from_scratch.rst

 --------------------------------

 To create a mesh you must define the nodes connectivity.
-This means to define the nodes ids connected to each node.
+This means to define the nodes ids connected to each element.

 Here, we create a function that will find this connectivity.